-As soon as some women have a positive pregnancy test, they experience every symptom in the book.
+pregnancy symptoms: As soon as some women have a positive pregnancy test, they experience every symptom in the book for the first-month pregnancy.
 Others don’t feel a single twinge and wonder if something is wrong.
 Here’s a breakdown of what can be normal to experience, but remember: not having these symptoms can be okay, too.

 Some symptoms can be stressful, including light spotting and cramping.
 The good news is that many women notice these and go on to have completely normal, healthy pregnancies.
 They can be attributed to the pregnancy implanting and the uterus growing.
 Of course, if you notice any heavy bleeding or concerning abdominal pain, this is definitely a reason to see your doctor.

 Bloating sometimes can make you look much further along than you actually are, and frequent urination can be hard to keep up with.
 These can both be blamed on pregnancy hormones.
 Try to maintain a healthy diet, wear comfortable clothing, and contact your provider if you notice any burning or discomfort when you urinate (this could be a sign of a bladder infection).

 Finally, fatigue, mood swings, and food aversions may show up too.
 As for the fatigue, even though you might not be physically showing yet, growing a new baby takes a lot of work, so go easy on yourself!